nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 - "Revisiting Sizedness"
 ---

 `only` bounds are going to be the most impactful change to Rust that you've never heard of.
-They are currently being designed and developed by the Arm team (David Wood, Rémy Rakic, et al.) as part of the [Sized Hierarchy and Scalable Vector Extensions][PG] project goal.
+They are currently being designed and developed by the Arm team (David Wood, Rémy Rakic, et al.) as part of the [Sized Hierarchy and Scalable Vector Extension][PG] project goal.
 This post explores the feature and aims to answer a particular question about the design (the scope of bounds, I'll explain).
 But before I dive in, I want to give a bit of context.

 [PG]: https://rust-lang.github.io/rust-project-goals/2026/scalable-vectors.html